linean/btleuart/README.md

                     .init();

-            //To start connection use (only after successfull initialization) btleUart.connectDevice("Your device bluetooth MAC address");
+            //To start connection use (only after successful initialization) btleUart.connectDevice("Your device bluetooth MAC address");

-            //To stop connection use (only after successfull connection) btleUart.disconnectDevice();
+            //To stop connection use (only after successful connection) btleUart.disconnectDevice();

             //When device is connected you can use
-            //IMPORTANT - with nRF8001 max message length = 20
+            //(IMPORTANT - with nRF8001 max message length = 20)
             btleUart.writeMessage("Your message to send");

         }

         @Override
         public void onBTLEInitSuccess() {
-            //Bluetooth initialization successfull, now you can make new connection }
+            //Bluetooth initialization successful, now you can make new connection }

         @Override